-A great day out for the entire class, the RDS Primary Science Fair showcases STEM investigations (science, technology, engineering and maths) undertaken by 4th-6th class and Key Stage 2 primary school-aged children, alongside an exciting science-themed entertainment programme, including large-scale science shows and interactive exhibits.
+The RDS Primary Science Fair showcases STEM investigations (science, technology, engineering and maths) undertaken by 4th-6th class and Key Stage 2 primary school-aged children, alongside an exciting science-themed entertainment programme, including large-scale science shows and interactive exhibits.
 With a core focus on children’s skills development, it brings together teachers, parents and students to showcase class projects, share experiences and learn from each other.

-Please see the information for teachers page for answers to the most frequently asked questions.
+Please see the Information for Teachers page for answers to the most frequently asked questions.

 Independent evaluation of the Fair has shown that 97% of participants reported that their science skills improved, and 80% noted an improvement in their maths.
 The evaluation shows that there is a wealth of other benefits for participants, as well as for the teachers and schools too.
-A recent Goverment-commissioned report on STEM education in Ireland highlighted the Fair as an exemplar of STEM education.
+A recent Government-commissioned report on STEM education in Ireland highlighted the Fair as an exemplar of STEM education.